Driving into Nafplio several years ago my first impression

 you will find in the Plaka and surrounded by historical buildings including

-it are well lit, closed to automobile traffic and filled with people casually
+in Greece.
+The streets approaching it are well lit, closed to automobile traffic and filled with people casually

 strolling, looking at the jewelry shops, bakeries, tourist shops and the